gaeaplus/gaeaplus/README.md

 The project extends the Worldwind Java core with features crucial for advanced real-time rendering of geospatial information, including optimized Render-to-Texture capabilities enabling visualization of large vector datasets, GLSL Shader support built directly into the Worldwind render loop making custom visual effects a breeze, deferred rendering, and a flexible WFS & GML support.

-This project is part of the [NASA Worldwind Challenge](http://eurochallenge.como.polimi.it/).
-The source code will become available on June 21, 2013!
+This project has been awarded first place at the [NASA Worldwind Challenge](http://eurochallenge.como.polimi.it/).

 Realtime vector rendering engine
 --------------------------------